Find Grad Schools

 38 Yearly Graduations

 The 7th most popular school in the country for child development majors who are seeking their master's degree is Northcentral University.
 Roughly 12,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,794 per year.
 During the most recent year for which we have data, 38 people received their master's degree in child development from Northcentral University.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 93% were women.
-Data shows that Northcentral University graduates that hold this degree go on to make a median salary of $50,014.
+Of these students, 85% were women and 54% were members of underrepresented racial-ethnic groups.

 #8